 During the 2015 Memorial Day rain event and flooding, the concrete bridge at Country Club Creek sustained major structural damage and collapsed when the concrete footings supporting the bridge sections were undermined by flood waters surging downstream through the channel.
 Severe erosion occurred all along the drainage channel.
 The Parks Department has been working closely with the Watershed Protection Department to provide a permanent solution to stabilizing the channel and replacing the bridge crossing of the creek.

 On May 4, 2018, there was a landslide on a cliff overlooking Shoal Creek just south of the park parking lot on Shoal Creek Boulevard and north of 24th street.
 The debris from the landslide took out a portion of the greenbelt trail and a section of a wastewater line located under the trail.
 The area affected has been closed for public safety.
-The slope has stabilized but is not in a condition that supports public access.
+The slope has begun to settle but is not in a condition that supports public access.

 The City of Austin Parks and Recreation Department is working in partnership with the Waterloo Greenway Conservancy (WGC) to restore Sir Swante Palm Neighborhood Park, located at 200 N. IH-35.
 This project is in the community engagement phase.
 City Council District 9